The 6 best AI help desk software platforms for 2026

 Pricing: AI features are included in plans starting from the Growth tier at $35/agent/month (billed annually).

 Help Scout is all about simplicity and a human-first approach to customer service.
 It does away with a lot of the complexity of other platforms to focus on a clean shared inbox.
-Its AI features, like AI Assist, are built to help agents draft, summarize, and tweak replies perfect for teams who want to be more efficient without sounding robotic.
+Its AI features, like AI Assist, are built to help agents draft, summarize, and tweak replies: perfect for teams who want to be more efficient without losing their personal touch.

 Best for: Small teams who value ease of use and collaborative, email-based support.